GreenFrogMCBE/GreenFrogMCBE/README.md

 8. src\network\packets\creativeContent.json - Allows for you to customize the creative menu.
 Useful to remove some items, and add custom
 9. src\network\packets\skinData.json - Allows to customize the skin data for the player list
 10. src\network\packets\entities.json - Allows to disable/enable entities
+11. plugins folder - A folder for plugins
+12. plugins_configs - A folder for configs and data for plugins

 ## Credits